CharbelJ/cloud-pub-sub/README.md

     ```
     http://127.0.0.1:8000/api/publish
     ```
-9. To pull the message to the topic, send a POST request to the following endpoint.
+9. To pull the stored message, send a POST request to the following endpoint.
     ```
     http://127.0.0.1:8000/api/pull
     ```